 You may notice strong smells coming from the tires but wash them with water and soap to remove it.

-Which one is truly the best inflatable kayak cart?
+Which one is truly the best kayak carts?
 Every single cart on my list can be your best kayak cart because your choice will depend on your unique needs and wants.

 You may want, for example, the Suspenz Smart Airless DLX Cart over the Malone Clipper Deluxe Universal Kayak Cart because of its overall style.